feugy/feugy.github.io/_posts/2011-01-15-smartdata.md

 One of our colleague, Florian Traverse, gave the idea of using an emerging server technology, [Node.js][node]{:target='_blank'}.
 As an R&D team, we quickly studied the tool, and decided to give a try.

-TODO First software architecture with Java technologies
+{% include card.html image='/image/smartdata-1.png' description='Software architecture of Java based version' %}

 # (Giant) Leap of faith